hyprwm/hyprland-plugins/README.md

  - csgo-vulkan-fix -> fixes custom resolutions on CS:GO with `-vulkan`
  - hyprbars -> adds title bars to windows
  - hyprtrails -> adds smooth trails behind moving windows
+ - hyprwinwrap -> clone of xwinwrap, allows you to put any app as a wallpaper

 # Nix